scala/scala3/docs/docs/internals/explicit-nulls.md

   2. a "translation layer" for Java interop that exposes the nullability in Java APIs
   3. a "magic" `JavaNull` type (an alias for `Null`) that is recognized by the compiler and allows unsound member selections (trading soundness for usability)
-  4. a module for "flow typing", so we can work more naturally with nullable values

 Feature Flag
 ------------